pobocks/archivesspace_jsonmodel_converter/docs/tech_approach.md

 ### Agents

-Creators do not have their own table in the Access database.
-We are using the **tblcreator/place** table, filtering by looking up the item_id in **tblItems**, then looking for _dept_code_id == 48_.
+Creators and itemNames do not have their own table in the Access database.
+We are using the **tblcreator/place**, **tblItemNamesCorp**, and **tblItemNamesPers** tables, filtering by looking up the item_id in the **tblItems** crosswalk table.

-Because the creator names were entered free-hand, a lot of typos, duplicate-but-not-quite names, etc. entered into the system.
-An archivist reviewed all the names and created a CSV (Comma Separated Values) file, with two columns: **original** and **convert** .
+Because the creator and agent names were entered free-hand, a lot of typos, duplicate-but-not-quite names, etc. entered into the system.
+An archivist reviewed all the names and created a CSV (Comma Separated Values) file, with three columns: **original**, **convert**, and **misc** (which has one of three values: 'P' (person), 'C' (company), or 'F' (family) ) .

 [name_xwalk.py](../src/archivesspace_jsonmodel_converter/name_xwalk.py) processes this file; if the **convert** column is empty, it assigns the value in the **original** column.
-This process populates the 'Names' entries in Crosswalk, where, _orig_id_ is where  the creator name as found in the Access table is placed, and _value_ contains the converted name.
+This process populates the 'Names' entries in Crosswalk, where, _orig_id_ is where the name as found in the Access table is placed,  _value_ contains the converted name, and _misc_ determines what kind of ArchivesSpace agent is created

 This script must be run before [agents.py](../src/archivesspace_jsonmodel_converter/agents.py)

-Determining whether the creator name to be processed falls into the category of _person_, _corporate_, or _family_ requires, among other things, checking the **enum** crosswalk with the _creator___type_, as well as checking the _creatortypeid.
+If more names are added, this script can be run again, followed by re-running [agents.py](../src/archivesspace_jsonmodel_converter/agents.py)

-The creator name is then found in the 'Names' entries to find the converted name.
-When an agent is created in ArchivesSpace, a 'Creators' entry is created in Crosswalk, with _orig_id_ and _value_ containing the "converted" name, and _aspace_id containing the *PUI* URI.
+The agent name is then found in the 'Names' entries to find the converted name.
+When an agent is created in ArchivesSpace, an entry is created in the 'agents' table in the Crosswalk, with _orig_id_ and _value_ containing the "converted" name, and _aspace_id containing the URI.

 ### Resources